Columbus, Ohio: Healthcare

 Numerous medical systems operate in Columbus and Central Ohio.
 These include OhioHealth, which has three hospitals in the city proper: Grant Medical Center, Riverside Methodist Hospital, and Doctors Hospital; Mount Carmel Health System, which has one hospital among other facilities; the Ohio State University Wexner Medical Center, which has a primary hospital complex and an east campus in Columbus; and Nationwide Children's Hospital, which is an independently operated hospital for pediatric health care.
 Hospitals in Central Ohio are ranked favorably by the U.S. News & World Report, where numerous hospitals are ranked as among the best in particular fields in the United States.
 Nationwide Children's is regarded as among the top 10 children's hospitals in the country, according to the report.

 Utilities

-Numerous utility companies operate in Central Ohio.
-Within Columbus, power is sourced from Columbus Southern Power, an American Electric Power subsidiary.
+Electricity is distributed by Columbus Southern Power, an American Electric Power subsidiary.
 Natural gas is provided by Columbia Gas of Ohio, while water is sourced from the City of Columbus Division of Water.